Why do/should we recycle our rubbish?

 No. The bins distributed to your premises are not transferable.
 In the event of an occupier moving, the bins must remain at the original premises.
 If you have moved to a house within the City of Bunbury boundary and there are no bins at your new property, you can order them through Waste Operations Deport on 9792 7333.

 My bin is damaged what do I do?

 If your bin is damaged the City of Bunbury will repair your bin free of charge.
-Please contact the Waste Operations Deport on 9792 7333 or fill out an Online Bin Request Form to request this service.
+Please contact the Waste Operations Deport on 9792 7333 or click here to complete the form to request this service.

 My bins are full and my collection day isn’t until next week?

 If your bins are full and you can’t wait until the next bin collection you can request a once off bin collection.
 Please note a fee will be charged for this service.

 My bin smells, what can I do to reduce the smell?

 To reduce your bin from smelling we suggest the following:

 - Wrap smelly items such as fish and meat in newspaper and/or a green compostable bag.